 |||^||Sports Medicine: Hydration and Muscular Performance|

-|||^||US National Library of Medicine National Institutes of Health: Mild dehydration impairs cognitive performance and mood of men|
+|||^||The British Journal of Nutrition: Mild dehydration impairs cognitive performance and mood of men|

-|||^||US National Library of Medicine National Institutes of Health:: Dehydration Affects Mood In Healthy Young Women|
+|||^||The Journal of Nutrition: Dehydration Affects Mood In Healthy Young Women|

-|||^||US National Library of Medicine National Institutes of Health: Increased water intake to reduce headache: learning from a critical appraisal|
+|||^||Journal of Evaluation in Clinical Practice: Increased water intake to reduce headache: learning from a critical appraisal|

 |||^||Livestrong: Nutritional Value of Water|